joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

 }

 let sortedPeople = [john, kim].sorted { $0 < $1 } // Binary operator '<' cannot be applied to two 'Person' operands
+print(sortedPeople)
+// [Person's age is 35 and their occupation is Data Scientist, Person's age is 39 and their occupation is Apple Developer]
 ```

 ### 9. Optional protocol methods